 Cyprus – U.S. Commercial Ties

-Services Flows: In 2018, the inflow of services from the United States to the ROC reached $303 million, while the outflow of services from the ROC to the United States reached $896 million.
+Services Flows: In 2019, the inflow of services from the United States to the ROC reached $298 million, while the outflow of services from the ROC to the United States reached $1.229 billion, according to Eurostat.
 This exchange of services is founded on numerous agreements between ROC and U.S. service providers, covering everything from transport and internet services to legal, accounting, and management services.
 Several large U.S. firms have shifted their regional operations to the ROC and, generally, U.S. franchises are doing well.